amyasnikov/validity/docs/plugin_settings.md

 The amount of seconds system will wait between executing each Compliance Test.

 Compliance Test execution may cause a lot of DB queries, because Compliance Test is dynamic by its nature and the system cannot prefetch all the required instances before the test.
-If you're realizing that `Run Compliance Tests` script overhelms your DB with a lot of queries, you can adjust this setting to spread the queries over time.
+If you're realizing that `Run Compliance Tests` script overwhelms your DB with a lot of queries, you can adjust this setting to spread the queries over time.

 ### store_reports